-Okonomiyaki （お好み焼き）is a Japanese savory pancake type dish made with a egg batter and filled with meat and vegetables.
-It is mostly popular in Osaka and Hiroshima and they are always arguing which one is authentic or better.
-I’m not from either of the prefectures, so I'm not gonna comment on that.
+Okonomiyaki （お好み焼き）is a Japanese savory pancake-type dish made with an egg batter and filled with meat and vegetables.
+It is mostly popular in Osaka and Hiroshima and they always argue which one is authentic or better.
+I’m not from either of the prefectures, so I won’t comment on that.

 As the name suggests, Hiroshima style okonomiyaki is a variation of an okonomiyaki from Hiroshima prefecture in Western Japan.

 There is no better or worse, they’re both great!
-In the recipe page, you can see step-by-step guide on how to make Hiroshima style okonomiyaki layers!
+On the recipe page, you can see a step-by-step guide on how to make Hiroshima-style okonomiyaki layers!

-Yakisoba (焼きそば) is a delicious Japanese stir fry dish made with thick Chinese style noodles, pork belly and vegetables coated in a sweet, tangy and savory sauce.
-It’s usually generously topped with pickled ginger, bonito flakes and aonori seaweed powder.
+Yakisoba (焼きそば) is a delicious Japanese stir-fry dish made with thick Chinese-style noodles, pork belly, and vegetables coated in a sweet, tangy, and savory yakisoba sauce.
+It’s usually generously topped with pickled ginger, bonito flakes, and aonori seaweed powder.

-Japanese karaage fried chicken is definitely my favourite dish of all time and needless to say, a must-have at festivals (for me at least)!
+Japanese karaage fried chicken is definitely my favorite dish of all time and needless to say, a must-have at festivals (for me at least)!

-Despite the term “karaage” being used for Japanese style fried chicken, it doesn’t technically mean “fried chicken”.
-Karaage (から揚げ) is actually a cooking term which means to fry without a batter (unlike tempura).
-Usually the meat is soaked in a delicious marinade and then coated in flour or starch.
+Despite the term “karaage” being used for Japanese-style fried chicken, it doesn’t technically mean “fried chicken”.
+Karaage (から揚げ) is actually a cooking term that means to fry without a batter (unlike tempura).
+Usually, the meat is soaked in a delicious marinade and then coated in flour or starch.

 It’s also something you always see at festivals without fail!

-If you want something slightly different to chicken karaage, this tatsuta age will be an amazing alternative!
+If you want something slightly different from chicken karaage, this tatsuta age will be an amazing alternative!

 The word “hanami” (花見) means “flower viewing” and around March and April is when people love to have picnics and gather under the beautiful cherry blossoms in full bloom.

-There are usually food stands lined up along the trees so you can walk and eat delicious Japanese street food, it’s a great experience!
-There is a even saying in Japanese called “Hana yori dango”, which literally means “Dango over flowers”.
+There are usually food stands lined up along the trees so you can walk and eat delicious Japanese street food; it’s a great experience!
+There is even a saying in Japanese called “Hana yori dango”, which means “Dango over flowers”.